vbotka/ansible-linux-postinstall/docs/source/task-wpasupplicant-ex1.rst

    * ``wpa_supplicant.service`` uses :index:`D-Bus`, recommended for
      :index:`NetworkManager`.

-   * When :index:`systemd-networkd` is used disable Neworkmanager.
+   * When :index:`systemd-networkd` is used disable NetworkManager.
 See :ref:`ug_task_networkmanager_ex1`.

 .. warning::